Girish1704/Safe-Travels-Agent/LabFiles/Exercise2.md

 ## Overview

-In this exercise, you'll add business process automation to your Safe Travels agent and experience multi-agent orchestration.
-You'll create a simple Agent Flow for travel approvals and then add a second agent that specializes in leave management.
-This demonstrates how agents can work together and how businesses can automate processes using conversational AI.
+In this exercise, you'll enhance your Safe Travels agent with business process automation and experience multi-agent orchestration capabilities.
+You'll create a comprehensive travel approval workflow that integrates with Microsoft Teams and build a specialized Leave Manager agent that works seamlessly with your existing travel assistant.

-This is where the magic happens - you'll see your agents come alive with real business functionality.
-By the end, you'll have a travel approval system that posts requests to Teams, plus a multi-agent setup where your Safe Travels agent can automatically hand off leave-related questions to a specialized Leave Manager agent.
+This exercise demonstrates the power of conversational AI in real business scenarios.
+You'll see how agents can trigger actual business processes, collaborate with each other, and provide end-to-end automation solutions.
+By the end, you'll have a sophisticated multi-agent system where your Safe Travels agent can automatically route leave-related queries to a specialized Leave Manager agent while handling travel approvals through automated Teams notifications.

 ## Objectives

 You will be able to complete the following tasks:

-- Task 1: Create a simple travel approval flow (15 mins)
+- Task 1: Create and configure travel approval flow with Teams integration
-- Task 2: Build a Leave Manager agent and set up multi-agent orchestration (15 mins)
+- Task 2: Build Leave Manager agent and establish multi-agent orchestration

 ## Prerequisites